Eating Prawns During Pregnancy – Health Benefits & Tips

 Craving some delicious prawn dishes?
 Butter garlic prawns, prawn curry, stir-fried prawns dipped in sauce, prawn biryani, pepper prawns.
 The list goes on.
 Prawns belong to the crustacean group of sea creatures and are delicious.
-However, with many people suffering from allergic reactions to prawns, one wonders if eating prawns is safe during pregnancy.
+However, with many people suffering from allergic reactions to prawns, one wonders if it is safe to eat prawns in pregnancy.

 Is It Safe to Eat Prawns When Pregnant?